Getting precise NTP synchronized microsecond timestamps using ESP-IDF and ESP32

 }

-The update_time_task is getting called every 30 minutes to fix any clock shifts.
+The update_time_task is refreshing the time every 10 minutes to fix any clock shifts.

 From the application site you then can convert the time into microseconds.